 Containment

 classes in stages, while cultural sites can

 also resume operations at 25 percent of maximum capacity.

 Cancelled the long holidays for the 2021

 Eid homecoming trip to ensure optimal

 implementation of the COVID-19

 vaccination program, applicable from May

 6-17, 2021.

 Extended the micro-PPKM until April 19,

 2021, and expanded coverage to include

 five more provinces (Aceh, Riau, South

 Sumatra, North Kalimantan, and Papua).
 The total number of provinces under the

 micro-PPKM is now 20.

 •

-Extended the micro-PPKM until May 3,
+• Extended the micro-PPKM until May 3,

 2021, and expanded coverage to include

 five more provinces (West Sumatra, Jambi, Bangka Belitung Islands, Lampung, and

 West Kalimantan).
 The total number of

 provinces under the micro-PPKM is now

 25.

 •

+Tiphtopol (movel postrictions, shoring)
-Tightened travel restrictions during

-Ramadan and Eid homecoming holidays in
+Tightened travel restrictions during Ramadan and Eid homecoming holidays in

-anticipation of a surge in traffic that could risk new infections.
+anticipation of a surge in traffic that could

+risk new infections.
 The population is

 barred from non-essential travel outside of

 their residential cities from April 22-May 5,

 2021 and from May 18-24, 2021 unless

 they produce a negative COVID-19 test

 result and provide written documents to

 prove that the trip is important.
 Only

-emergency trips are allowed between May
+emergency trips are allowed between May 6-17, which must be supported by

-6-17, which must be supported by
+0-17, which must be supported by